OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/troubleshooting/troubleshooting.md

 ## Issue 11 - TSTool text (fonts) are small ##

-**Scope** – Any computer and in particular when using a high resolution monitor
+**Scope** – Any Windows computer and in particular when using a high resolution monitor

 **Behavior** – text is difficult to read because fonts are small